Military Merit Medal (Austria-Hungary): History and description

 On December 13, 1916, the addition of a pair of gilt crossed swords on the ribbon was authorized to recognize a higher grade of wartime merit.
 In addition, reflecting the increasing number of recommendations for repeat awards as World War I progressed, on April 1, 1916, the Emperor authorized one or two 8-mm wide silver clasps on the ribbon.
 Two such clasps would indicate a third award of the Silver Military Merit Medal.
 If swords were also earned, these were mounted on the clasp.

-Also founded on April 1, 1916 was the Grand Military Merit Medal (Große Militär-Verdienstmedaille), also called the Grand Signum Laudis (Große Signum Laudis).
+Also founded on April 1, 1916, was the Grand Military Merit Medal (Große Militär-Verdienstmedaille), also called the Grand Signum Laudis (Große Signum Laudis).
 This was intended for the "highest especially praiseworthy recognition" and was awarded only 30 times (with 4 repeat awards).
 28 of its recipients were officers of general's rank; the other two were the naval aviator Gottfried von Banfield (1916) and the cryptologist Hermann Pokorny (1918).
 The Grand Military Merit Medal was of gilt bronze, and was 38-mm in diameter, compared to 32-mm for the Silver Military Merit Medal.
 The crown was surmounted by a wreath of laurel leaves.
 The repeat awards were indicated by a golden clasp on the ribbon, and all awards were on the War Ribbon.
 While the Bronze and Silver Military Merit Medals were essentially reserved for Austro-Hungarians only, ten of the 30 Grand Military Merit Medals were awarded to foreigners (9 German generals and 1 Ottoman general, Enver Pasha).

 A new series of Silver and Bronze Military Merit Medals was created on April 18, 1917, which featured the bust of Emperor Karl I, who had acceded to the Austro-Hungarian throne after the death of Franz Joseph I on November 21, 1916.
 The main difference, besides the bust of the new Emperor in place of the old, was the replacement of the single crown above the medal by the paired crowns of Austria and Hungary on a bed of laurel and oak leaves.
 Also, given late-war conditions, the new medals were cruder in quality than their predecessors.
 A new Grand Military Merit Medal was added on April 28, 1917.

+Description

+Bronze, silver or gold medal with bust of the reigning emperor on the obverse and the words "SIGNUM LAUDIS" (Latin for "Sign of Praise") on the reverse, surrounded by a wreath, half-laurels and half-oak leaves.
+The Medal is surmounted by a crown (dual crowns for the Karl I type) and worn from a tri-fold ribbon.